saikat495/socketdocs/docs/identity/identity.md

 ##Setting relationship :

-Itis very important to set relationship with each (atleast some) of the contacts one whould have developed to make it easy to identify and seperate them based on these relationships.
+It is very important to set relationship with each (atleast some) of the contacts one whould have developed to make it easy to identify and seperate them based on these relationships.

 This can be easily set on the connect's profile.
 Click on the profile and click on the "add relationship" button available at the end of the profile page.
 One can select the relationship (from the dropdown list) you have with that contact/user.
 This would make it easier to sort according to the selected relationship.
 There are 23 such type of relationships in the dropdown list, as given below